barsoom/banktools-de/README.md

 As a gem maintainer:

-Visit <http://www.bundesbank.de/Redaktion/DE/Standardartikel/Kerngeschaeftsfelder/Unbarer_Zahlungsverkehr/bankleitzahlen_download.html> and find the latest data under the "Bankleitzahlendateien ungepackt" in the XLSX format.
+Visit <http://www.bundesbank.de/Redaktion/EN/Standardartikel/Tasks/Payment_systems/bank_sort_codes_download.html> and find the latest data under the "Bank sort code files, unpacked" in the XLSX format.
 Copy that URL.

 Run: